Myxcil/MassTraffic-Test/README.md

 ### Minimum intersection configuration
-(not further investigation by me because I need a more "European" approach to traffic lights)
+(no further investigation by me because I need a more "European" approach to traffic lights)
 1. LODCollector
 2. Traffic Intersection Simulation
 3. Traffic Light Visualization